alejandro-garf/ThetaTauActiveMemberProjects/README.md

 # Theta Tau Active Member Projects FA 24
+*Note all projects hard cutoff date will be 11/29/24 and Presentations will be GBM 12/2/24

 ### Portfolio Website Competition - Option A
 #### Cost: $20 per participant